 - 240,540 fans participated in the 2013 NFL RHIR sweepstakes; Designated Drivers for the Season from the Seattle Seahawks and Denver Broncos attended Super Bowl XLVIII; the Designated Driver for the Season from the Chicago Bears attended the 2014 Pro Bowl

 - 65,000 fans participated in 2013/14 NBA RHIR sweepstakes; Designated Drivers for the Season from the Miami Heat and San Antonio Spurs attended Games 1 and 3 of The Finals; the Designated Driver for the Season from the Houston Rockets attended the 2014 NBA All-Star Game

 - 111,700 fans participated in 2013/14 NHL RHIR sweepstakes

 - RHIR events with NCAA at Men's Final Four, Women's Final Four, College World Series and DI Football Championship have educated tens of thousands of college sports fans about their role in responsible alcohol consumption and traffic safety

 TEAM encourages facilities to define, communicate and enforce policies, including:

 TEAM Coalition has a great deal of growth and expansion in its future.
 Opportunities to incorporate social media and technology on the fan education and employee training fronts are starting to take shape.
-Enlarging the TEAM Coalition membership to include new industry categories beyond professional and collegiate sports, entertainment facilities, concessionaires, stadium service providers, the beer industry, broadcasters and government safety experts is being considered at the spring 2011 membership meeting.
+Expanding the TEAM Coalition membership to include new industry categories beyond professional and collegiate sports, entertainment facilities, concessionaires, stadium service providers, the beer industry, broadcasters and government safety experts is being considered.

 - Cutting-off beer sales before the end of the game or performance